Last updated on October 9th, 2024 at 06:25 am

 Use server-side rendering

-Server-side rendering can help to improve the performance of MEAN stack application by reducing the amount of work that needs to be done on the client and server side.
-This can help to improve the speed at which application is loaded and improve the user experience.
+Server-side rendering can help to improve the performance of MEAN stack applications by reducing the amount of work that needs to be done on the client and server side.
+This can help to improve the speed at which the application is loaded and improve the user experience.

 Use a performance monitoring tool